Shadikul-Islam/DevOps-Assessment/README.md

 ## <a name="01">Introduction</a>

 In today's fast-paced e-commerce world, the need for efficient and scalable solutions is paramount.
 This will focus on designing an e-commerce architecture using Amazon Web Services (AWS) to replace an outdated system.
 The goal is to improve efficiency, performance, and customer satisfaction.
-We'll also estimate the costs of running this architecture to accommodate traffic of 20,000 to 30,000 requests per second.
+We'll also estimate the costs of running this architecture to accommodate traffic of 15,000 requests per second.
 By leveraging AWS services, we aim to create a scalable, secure, and cost-effective solution that aligns with the demands of modern e-commerce.
 This architecture provides a practical understanding of cloud architecture and cost estimation in the context of real-world business challenges.

 In this document, I will elucidate the architectural design utilizing AWS services alongside open-source tools.
 This approach serves the purpose of offering a blueprint that demonstrates how the same architecture can be constructed both within the AWS ecosystem and alternatively, leveraging open-source solutions without incurring additional costs.
 This comparative analysis allows for a comprehensive understanding of the flexibility and cost-efficiency available in deploying similar architectures.